MaterializeInc/materialize/doc/user/content/sql/create-index.md

 - You want to use non-primary keys (e.g. foreign keys) as a join condition.
   In this case, you could create an index on the columns in the join condition.
-- You want to convert a non-materialized view to a materialized view.
+- You want to convert a non-materialized view or source to a materialized view or source.

 ## Syntax